-- Performed by one actor portraying one character OR two (2) actors portraying two (2) characters. - · Participant may only present one selection. - · Material must be drawn from published plays. - a.
+- Performed by one actor portraying one character OR two (2) actors portraying two (2) characters. - Participant may only present one selection. - Material must be drawn from published plays. - a.
 Works from other forms, such as poetry or standard popular songs are not permitted. - b.
-Selections may include dialogue. - If the entry involves two actors, the selection should be as equally balanced between the two characters as possible. - Accompaniment requirements: - a.
-Performers must use pre-recorded, non-vocal musical accompaniment. - b.
-A CD player will be provided.
-However, participants are encouraged to bring their own player. - c.
-An aux cord and speaker will be provided. - d.
-Participants may provide their own Bluetooth player if desired.
-A Bluetooth speaker will NOT be provided. - e.
-A piece may only be performed a cappella if it is written to be performed in that manner. - Time limit is five (5) minutes (not including slate).
+Selections may include dialogue. - If the entry involves two actors, the selection should be as equally balanced between the two characters as possible. - · Certain sound equipment will be provided by the festival: - a.
+Auxiliary cords and speakers will be provided for musical events. - b.
+CD players will NOT be provided. - i.
+Participants may bring their own portable CD player if necessary. - ii.
+Power outlets are not guaranteed. - c.
+Bluetooth speakers are discouraged. - i.
+If a participant chooses to use a Bluetooth speaker, the speaker must be connected BEFORE entering competition room. - ii.
+NO extra time will be allotted for Bluetooth complications. - d.
+Students in musical categories must provide another student or teacher to start their music. - Time limit is five (5) minutes (not including slate).